 - 2 large eggs, room temperature

-- 140 grams (1 cup) plain flour
+- 140 grams (1 cup) plain flour or all purpose flour

 - 1 and 1/2 teaspoons baking powder

-- 60 ml (1/4 cup) milk
+- 60 ml (1/4 cup) full fat or whole milk

-- 115 grams (1/2 cup or 1 stick) unsalted butter, room temperature
+- 115 grams (1/2 cup or 1 stick) unsalted butter, softened

-- 435 grams (3 and 1/2 cups) powdered or icing sugar
+- 375 grams (3 cups) icing sugar or powdered sugar

-- 3 or 4 tablespoons milk
+- 3 tablespoons full fat or whole milk

 - 6 large peanut butter cups or 12 mini ones